N9EWO Review :

 DEGEN DE1121 - Kaito KA1121

-NOTE 2 : Kaito KA1121 variant (not tested, when compared with the Degen DE-1121), LW coverage drops down a bit lower to 140 kHz and also adds the 7 channels of the national weather service frequencies in the 162 MHz area.
+NOTE 2 : Kaito KA1121 variant (as tested) , LW coverage drops down a bit lower to 140 kHz and also adds the 7 channels of the national weather service frequencies in the 162 MHz area.
 World band coverage still starts at 3.0 MHz.

-NOTE 3 : Nasty with this second sample was when we tried to install the 3 AA batteries into the main radio body, the battery door would not latch.
+NOTE 3 : Nasty with the second Degen sample was when we tried to install the 3 AA batteries into the main radio body, the battery door would not latch.
 Once we removed the thick black foam cube stuck to the rear of the battery door, then we were then able to close it.
 The batteries did giggle around slightly in the battery cavity after this so we opted to insert a much thinner and less stiff piece of foam in place of the factory mounted one and this did the trick.
 This was not an issue with the first sample.
 The next nasty involves the tuning knob (mechanical encoder).
 With the first sample it was fine, however with the later set it intermittently jumped up as it was tuned down.
 Once in awhile it was a major step erratic jump like almost 100 kHz up.
 Another very annoying bug but also certainly a sample issue ?
+The tested Kaito KA1121 samples did not have these bugs.

 MP3 player/recorder memory : 256 MB